Trouble finding something? Click here to shop by size.

 Wearing shoes that are supportive and fit your foot correctly is the first step in avoiding this condition.
 You’ll want to look for shoes with wide toe boxes, solid arch supports, and an overall comfortable design.
 This way, your body weight will be balanced across both feet, relieving uneven or excessive pressure on the ball of the foot.

-Recovery shoes are a great option to incorporate into your daily rotation.
+Recovery Shoes are a great option to incorporate into your daily rotation.
 Ensuring that you have a reliable pair of running shoes and a proper pair of recovery shoes will keep your feet in great shape both during activities as well as after.
 Additionally, sometimes other foot support types can be worn while running or engaging in a high-impact activity, such as metatarsal pads.

 Note: If you have foot problems, it’s best to avoid wearing high heels and narrow-fitting flats.
 These can squish and increase pressure on the big toe, second toe, and ball of the foot, causing pain and discomfort.